Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Introduction

 Later, \citet{boob2024level} introduced a feasible level-constrained first-order method that similarly solves a diagonal QCQP.
 They obtained the optimal oracle complexity to reach first-order stationary points in smooth nonconvex optimization and showed that the diagonal QCQP can often be efficiently solved using either first-order methods or customized interior point methods. \citet{zhang2022solving} proposed an accelerated constrained gradient descent (ACGD) method, which achieves the optimal oracle complexity bounds in smooth and strongly convex optimization while only solving a relatively easier diagonal quadratic program (QP):

 As pointed out by \citet[Sec.
 2.4]{devanathan2023polyak}, such a special quadratic problem can often be solved efficiently by utilizing the diagonal structure.
 Despite these recent advances in convex function-constrained optimization, several limitations remain.
 First, all these methods are developed for Lipschitz smooth optimization and cannot be readily applied when the smoothness level is unknown.
 Second, they involve multiple parameters that require careful fine-tuning.
-In particular, they require to know the smooth parameter $L$ to determine the step sizes.
-Even when the parameter $L$ is known, additional line search is often necessary, as the dual domain and the Lipschitz parameter of the Lagrangian function are unbounded~\cite {zhang2022solving,hamedani2021primal}.
+In particular, they require knowing the smooth parameter $L$ to determine the stepsizes.
+Even when the parameter $L$ is known, additional line search is often necessary, as the dual domain and the Lipschitz parameter of the Lagrangian function are unbounded~\citep{zhang2022solving,hamedani2021primal}.